hansl404/flight-search/readme.md

 - The "Extra Cost/Hour" stat is only for comparing a more expensive and shorter flight than the ticket with the cheapest base ticket price.
 If a flight both costs more and takes longer, this will show as $0 extra cost per hour (be careful to avoid!)
 - Please use your own API key, as the free tier is limited to 250 calls per month
 - To save on number of API calls, the search will return all flights for that destination, and all filtering is done on frontend
-- **To add more airlines:** Go to the data object in `script.js` and adding IATA code to the `include_airlines` string, as well as adding the HTML component if you want to add filter functionality for the newly added airline
+- **To add more airlines:** Go to the `data` object in `script.js` and adding IATA code to the `include_airlines` string.
+If you want to add filter functionality for that newly added airline, go to `index.html`, and check the "airlines" div.
+Add the airline, following the HTML format.
+There is no JavaScript needed to be modified, since the script will automatically add filter functionality for that new airline based on the IATA name.

 **Points:**
 - As of March 2026, miles can no longer be earned when flying basic economy on U.S. airlines (except Alaska and JetBlue).
-For this reason, the points earned portion of the calculation has become mostly negligible for now (until manual points are introduced to this app later).
+For this reason, **the points earned portion of the calculation has become mostly negligible for now** (until manual points are introduced to this app later).
-- However, Korean Air and Cathay points earned should still be fairly accurate.
+- Korean Air and Cathay Pacific points earned should still be fairly accurate, since they used fixed award charts (hard-coded in this app).
-- More customization options coming soon
-- Default currency values are listed in the `data` object.
-However, they can now be modified in the frontend.
+- Default point values are listed in the `data` object.
+However, they can now be modified in the frontend via "Point Values".
 - If there are multiple flights on partner airlines, this will have the most inaccuracy.
 It just assumes the starting airline is the currency you will accumulate (for example, Alaska -> Air Premia assumes all points accured will be Alaska, even if it is not within same alliance)
-- Miles flown is not entirely correct, because each airline counts miles slightly differently.
-The Korean miles one is accurate because there is an object specific for how Korean Air counts mileage, but the others are rough estimates.
 - It is assumed points will be occured in lowest realistic booking class.
 For example, assuming every flight on Air Canada earns 50% miles.
 In reality, this will vary differently by flight, but there was no way to scrape booking class, so there are only estimates.
-- Most airlines have 0 accural, even within airline alliance, because most points don't transfer.
-For example, China Airlines is in same alliance as Korean Air, but Korean Air often doesn't count points earned on China Airlines flights.
 - But some will have accural, like United will count almost all Air Canada flights with 50% mile flown.

 **Next Steps:**
 - Flying out of Gimpo Airport with Korean Air will break the points calculation at the moment (due to Korean Air miles calculations assuming Incheon Airport is the start/layover/end).
 Working to include Gimpo Airport next.
 - Currently working to let users manually input miles earned for more accurate calculations.
-- More Working to support more airlines without cluttering the UI.
+- Trying to figure out a way to support more airlines without cluttering the UI.
+The ones listed are the ones I personally fly on, so feel free to customize with the instructions listed above.